 How difficult is the Manaslu Annapurna Three Passes Trek?

 This trek is considered strenuous and is best suited for experienced trekkers with strong physical fitness.
 It includes long trekking days, steep ascents, and high-altitude passes, requiring both physical and mental preparation.
 Previous experience with high-altitude trekking is highly recommended.
-With Mosaic Adventure, our trained guides will support you every step of the way to ensure safety and a rewarding experience.
+Our guides monitor pace, hydration, and early altitude symptoms throughout the expedition.

 When is the best time to do the 3 Passes Trek?